GSA/piv-guides/_engineering/02_ssh.md

     ```

 6. Send the SSH key to the server administrator to set up your account.
 7. Once you have your account, you can log into the Linux server.
-Enter: **STOPPED HERE**
+Enter:

     ```
 	ssh -I /usr/lib64/opensc-pkcs11.so <username>@<remote-host>
     ```

-If you do not want to specify the opensc-pkcs11.so using the -I for ssh command, you can update the /etc/ssh_config file.
+> If you do not want to specify the opensc-pkcs11.so using the **-I** for ssh command, you can update the setting in the **/etc/ssh_config** file to:

     ```
 	PKCS11Provider /usr/lib64/opensc-pkcs11.so
     ```

-8. At the PIV card password prompt, enter your **PIN**.
-You will now be logged into the Linux server via SSH.
+8. The server will prompt for your PIV/CAC PIN.
+Enter your **PIN**.
+Once the PIN is validated, you will be logged into the server via SSH.

 {% include alert-warning.html heading = "The card reader may flash. **Do not** remove the PIV until the login process has been completed." %}